Saint-Gaudens Summer Concert Series

 The park does not offer any food or beverage services, but visitors are welcome to bring their own food and beverages to picnic on the park grounds - during concerts, and at other times as well.
 Consuming food is not permitted on the West Porch of Aspet, inside the Little Studio, or in any other gallery or historic building space, in order to protect these important cultural resources.

 Drinking Water.
 Water is available to the public at the Visitor Center, where there is a drinking fountain/water bottle filling station.
-Additionally, there are water coolers stationed on the Pergola of the Little Studio and at the white welcome tent.
+Additionally, there are water coolers stationed on the Pergola of the Little Studio.
 Visitors are encouraged to bring their own water and other drinks, as there are no pre-packaged beverages available for purchase on site.